Skip to main content

 1. Open the order detail page.

-2. Edit the line you need to defer.
+2. In the line-item table, find the line you need to defer.

 When the line saves, three things happen automatically: